sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

    :name: fig-samplingDist4

    The sampling distribution of the mean for the “five IQ scores experiment”:
-   If you sample 5 people at random and calculate their average IQ you’ll almost certainly get a number between 80 and 120, even though there are quite a lot of individuals who have IQs above 120 or below 80.
+   If you sample 5 people at random and calculate their average IQ you will almost certainly get a number between 80 and 120, even though there are quite a lot of individuals who have IQs above 120 or below 80.
 For comparison, the black line plots the population distribution of IQ scores.